 - Whether you’re applying paint to an unpainted frame or painted frame, you need to sand it down completely before proceeding further.
 Use small-grain sandpaper to avoid damaging the frame.
 Once sanded, clean the frame by removing any dust.

 - Prime all areas of the frame to ensure the wood won’t crack.

 - Use high-quality paint designed for use on timber.
 It’s important to paint your frame slowly, using small amounts of paint, to prevent drip marks.
 Ideally, use a paintbrush for the entire frame.

 - Once dry, use a sealant to secure the paint.
 This treatment will prevent the wood from expanding and contracting in extreme temperatures.

-Tell-tale Signs Timber Windows Need Replacing
+Tell-tale Signs Wooden Window Frames Need Replacing

-- Interior condensation, particularly in the morning, means that either your glass or the seals around your frames have failed.
+- Interior condensation, particularly in the morning, means that either your glazing or the seals around your frames have failed.
 Leaving this problem allows moisture into the interiors of your home which results in damp and mould.

-- Although rotting parts of timber frames can be removed and filled, if your entire frame has rotted away you’re posing a major security issue.
+- Although rotting parts of timber frames can be removed and filled, if your entire window frame has rotted away you’re posing a major security issue.
 Rot in timber frames causes the frames to become extremely weak.
-If the rot has taken over the frame then replacing the entire unit is needed.
+If the rot has taken over the window frame then replacing the entire unit is needed.

 - Faded spots on furniture, walls and carpets are common in older windows however this can easily be prevented by replacing the timber window.
 If you’re noticing that the sun’s UV rays are fading the interior of your house, it means they aren’t high-performing windows and likely don’t meet recent building regulations.